ewengillies/track-finding-yandex/README.md

 is not allowed in the Standard Model of particle physics, but has very good sensitivity to Beyond the Standard Model physics.

+### The Search for New Physics

 COMET will take place in two phases.
-The first phase is designed to probe this process 100 times better than the current limit.
+The first phase is designed to probe muon to electron conversion 100 times better than the current limit.
 This target limit will look for  a single event in 10<sup>15</sup> events.

-To reach its target
-sensitivity, COMET is designed to generate a million events per second, some of which will yield muon interactions, fewer of which will be relevant to muon to electron conversion.
+To give some scale to this search, we could reach a similar sensitivity if we looked at one event per minute since the beginning of the universe (13.8 billion years ago).

+Unfortunately, we do not have 13.8 billion years for our search.
+To combat this, the COMET experiment is designed to probe a million events per second for our elusive signal of new physics.
+This leads to a *high intenisty* environment, i.e. one with many many particles flying around in the detector.

+### The COMET Beamline

 Before these events are written to disk, the experiment is designed to filter out interactions that are clearly uninteresting, while saving the ones that look